deenick24/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that lists all files
+Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u